grburgess/grburgess.github.io/3ML.md

 # 3ML

 ## Concept
-Multi-messenger astronomy is quickly becoming an important aspect of modern astrophsyical analysis.
+Multi-messenger astronomy is quickly becoming an important aspect of modern astrophysical analysis.
 With this in mind, we have started a project to modernize the ability to perform multi-messenger/wavelength astronomy: The Multi-Mission Maximum Likelihood framework (**3ML**).

 ## Code